Invictus-potens/Note-taking/lib/TablesSchema.md

 create index if not exists idx_notes_user_id on public.notes using btree (user_id) tablespace pg_default;

 create extension if not exists "uuid-ossp"; // in case of the error  - extensions.uuid_generate_v4().

+-- Migration to add color column to existing tags table (run this if the table already exists) -- ALTER TABLE public.tags ADD COLUMN IF NOT EXISTS color text null default '#3b82f6';